 Artificial vision or computer vision is a scientific discipline that includes methods to acquire, process, analyze and understand real-world images in order to produce numerical information so that they can be analyzed.
 Until today, there has been no precedent on a commercial scale that applies it to the combustion of biomass.

-Sugimat has designed a solution focused on mobile grill ovens, the most used when it comes to combusting underprocessed biomass in boilers and industrial furnaces.
+Sugimat has designed a solution focused on mobile grill ovens, the most used when it comes to combustion biomass little processed in boilers and industrial furnaces.

 This solution is based on software that, by placing a commercial artificial vision camera, allows to analyze the evolution of combustion inside the unit, and act on it using elements such as mobile grills or combustion fans.
 A) Yes, allows combustion to be maintained in the optimal position on the grill, and avoid that the fuel can leave the oven without having been consumed completely, usual cause of failure in this type of systems.